HIV and Weight Loss

 You may lose fat from your legs, arms, buttocks, or face.
 But you may gain it in your stomach, chest, back of the neck, and upper shoulders.

-Problems with the body's metabolism may happen with lipodystrophy.
+Problems with the body's metabolism may occur along with lipodystrophy.

 Treatment for lipodystrophy

 Doctors aren't exactly sure how to treat lipodystrophy.
-Changing medicines may help.
+The TLC diet can help prevent some of the problems, such as a high cholesterol, that can be caused by treatment for HIV.1 Changing medicines also may help.
 Changing how you eat and getting more exercise may help build muscle and reduce the buildup of fat.
+A medicine called tesamorelin (Egrifta) can be used to treat fat accumulation in the belly.

 Other treatments are being studied.
 They include liposuction to remove fat and injections or implants to replace lost fat.